A level-independent sibilance processor.

 Lisp's internal algorithm doesn't rely on traditional threshold/frequency-based techniques found in most current de-essing systems.
 Instead, it uses a modified form of the Sleepy-Time Records transient detection algorithm (previously found in the KVR-DC2012 entry: Transient) coupled with fast frequency detection and phase-cancellation methods to remove unwanted sibilance, regardless of the input level.
 The result is a very natural and pleasing vocal with harsh "s" sounds under control no matter what distance the singer is in relation to the microphone.
 Not only that, but the entire process is highly CPU efficient, allowing you to use more instances in your project.

 Note: Lisp is available for FREE.
-If you have paid for Lisp, please contact your vendor and demand a refund immediately!
+Payment is not required to download.
+If you have paid for Lisp at another website, please contact your vendor and demand a refund immediately!